luckyframework/pulsar/README.md

 You can define an event and any number of subscribers can subscribe to the event and do whatever they need with it.

+For example, in Lucky, we use Pulsar to create events for things like requests being processed, queries being made, before and after pipes running.
+Then we subscribe to these events to write to the logs.
+We also use this internally to log debugging information in an upcoming UI called Breeze that let's users debug development information.

 ## Example

 Let's say we're writing a library to charge a credit card and we may want to let